Pelvic Venous Congestion Syndrome

 There are no stitches, major incisions, hospital stay requirements, or significant downtime.
 Patient’s go home with a Band-Aid.

-pelvic congestion syndrome post embolization treatment illustration
+PCS post embolization illustration

 Am I a candidate for Ovarian Vein Embolization?